-Appointing an Authorised Representative for a Singapore Business
+Appointing an Authorised Representative for Foreign Companies in Singapore

 Singapore is known as one of the best cities in the world to conduct business in, due to its sound business policies and its high levels of regulation.